keith-kurak/pico-8-codemash-2023/exercises/03-adding-gravity.md

  p.x=p.x+p.dx
 end
 ```
-At this point, the player should be able to move left/ right, but will fall through the floor.
+🏃**Try it!** At this point, the player should be able to move left/ right, but will fall through the floor.

 **got a syntax error?** Check your refactoring in step 2, make sure you applied your refactor all throughout the code.